listen2speak/listen2speak.github.io/index.md

 When I originally wrote the program, I failed miserably at commenting my code.
 Coming back to it now after 8 months I was very much lost.
 Trying to remember what activities fed into each other and what activities manipulated the SetLibrary database and the Favorites Database got very tricky.
 This was poor coding on my part and I am suffering for it now.
 I, at first, attempted to re-write a lot of my code to move information from within the CampsiteActivity to the favorites list.
 Then I stepped back and realized that sometimes the simplest solution is the best.
 I already had a database helper class written and all I needed was to utilize that and send over the information that was required.
 I also learned how to edit shapes for checkboxes as well and that, though more for aesthetics, was interesting as well.

-For my databases enhancement I have returned to my Campsite Locator application from the mobile development class.
-I used this for my software design/engineering enhancement as well.
+For my databases enhancement I continued to work on my Campsite Locator application.
 This time, I have manipulated the user’s “Favorites” database using SQLite.
 This takes the software design enhancement and gives the user further access to change the information in their own database without affecting the programs internal database.
 The user can now add their own comments, which will be displayed in the list, as well as give their own star rating, and edit the site name and location if it suits them.
 There is also the ability to go directly to the campsite website when they select the campsite from their favorites list.
 I felt that this was the next step in the process of advancing this program and would fit well with the requirements set forth for this type of enhancement project.

 I chose to use SQLite for this application as it is open source and does not require a separate server.
 The program we are running is a small program with not a tremendous amount of data being added to either the internal database or the user’s favorite database.
 The fact that we are using this for a mobile application, with the possibility of the database ever reaching the 140-terabyte maximum that SQLite supports being very minute, makes SQLite a very good choice for the Campsite Locator application (Hans, 2020).